Jonathan-CO/OmniStack-07-InstagramClone/README.md

 <br/>

 ### Main Differences:
-Change from using class to using Hooks
+Change from using class to using Hooks <br />
-Change of route structure in the Mobile App, using React Navigation 5 Change from using Sharp to using Jimp.
+Change of route structure in the Mobile App, using React Navigation 5<br />
+Change from using Sharp to using Jimp.<br />
 Image upload made with RNFetchBlob